31a2f764-qaincicd.jpg31a2f764-qaincicd.jpg

 Need for Automation Testing in CI/CD Pipeline

-Even though manual testing is prevalent, it is evident that it is a failing battle.
-Following are the clear advantages of CI/CD pipeline automation testing:
+Manual testing is increasingly unsustainable.
+The following are the clear advantages of CI/CD pipeline automation testing:

 While manual testing can be reserved for specific testing types and modules, such as exploratory testing, it is best to automate testing for seamless integration of QA in the CI/CD pipeline.